PInCh: Round One Details

 - Introduces the team of problem solvers.

-- The video must be uploaded to My Pitt Video / Panopto and linked within Powered by PInCh®.
+The two-minute video must be uploaded to My Pitt Video (Lecture Capture / Panopto) and linked within Powered by PInCh®, with Share settings to “Public (Unlisted)” – do not password-protect your video.

 How to upload to My Pitt Video: